robwschlegel/Intro_R_Workshop/README.md

 ## File description
 * "Intro_R_2018/" contains the files necessary to create the GitBook for this workshop
-* "docs/" contains the files that GitHub uses to create the GitBook used for this course
+* "docs/" contains the files that GitHub uses to create the GitBook
 * "data/" contains the files we will use in the demonstrations and tutorials
 * "functions/" contains some scripts that create functions used within this workshop
-* "cheatsheets/" contains a series of informative visual help files on a number of key concepts
+* "cheatsheets/" contains a series of informative visual help files and manuals on a number of key concepts
 * "BONUS/" contains extra scripts included with the workshop for additional personal fulfilment

 ## Changelog